sleepyOwl14/proximax-bc-docs/docs/guides/namespace/registering-a-namespace.md

 **Note**

-In Catapult, NEM blocks are complete every `15` seconds in average.
+In Sirius-Chain, Sirius-Chain blocks are complete every `15` seconds in average.

 </div>